Hüseyin Rahmi Gürpınar

 Hüseyin Rahmi Gürpınar (August 17, 1864 – March 8, 1944) was a Turkish writer, civil servant, and politician.

 Biography

 Born in Istanbul, Gürpınar was the son of a family close to the Ottoman court.
 Having lost his mother at an early age, he was sent to Crete where his father was an Ottoman civil servant.
-However, he was soon sent back to Istanbul where he was brought up by his aunts and grandmothers in Constantinople.
+However, he was soon sent back to Istanbul where he was brought up by his aunts and grandmothers in Istanbul.

 Gürpınar started writing fiction at an early age.
 He became a civil servant, then a writer and journalist.
 He later served as a member of the parliament in the early years of the Turkish Republic between 1935 and 1943.